-HELP’s service model is built on providing holistic support for migrant domestic workers including access to advice, assistance, information, and education.
-Our programmes not only provide direct support to domestic workers in need but also seek to empower the migrant domestic worker community in the long term.
-Through our programmes, we engage both domestic workers and employers, and the wider Hong Kong community.
+HELP’s service model is built on providing holistic support for migrant domestic workers, including access to advice, assistance, information, and education.
+Our programmes provide direct support to domestic workers in need and seek to empower the migrant domestic worker community in the long term.
+Through our programmes, we engage domestic workers, employers, and the wider Hong Kong community.

 HELPLine provides one-on-one advice and assistance aimed at: